nandkumar-sawant/Scraping-movies-from-IMDB-/README.md

 # Scraping-movies-from-IMDB-
-Web scraping top 100 movies from IMDB website using BeautifulSoup library
+Web scraping top 100 movies from IMDB website using BeautifulSoup and requests library.